FatsackFails/fatsackfails/src/site/posts/free-twitch-sub-badges.md

 ---
+excerpt: >-
-excerpt: Here's a set of
+  Here's a set of
   free to use Sub Loyalty Badges that everyone can use for their Twitch channel.
-This set is Pay What You Want, but you can put zero in the price to download for free.
-[Download now](https://gumroad.com/l/XNFBc?wanted=true) or read on for more details.
+This set is Pay What You Want, but you can put zero in the price to download for free. <a class="gumroad-button" href="https://gumroad.com/l/XNFBc?wanted=true" target="_blank" onclick="fathom.trackGoal('DYVHZHS6', 0)>Download now</a> or read on for more details.
 image_card_credit: ""
 title: Fatsack's Freebies 01 - FREE Twitch Affiliate Sub Loyalty Badges
 slug: free-twitch-sub-badges